johsteffens/xoico/README.md

 ## About Xoila

-Xoila is the name of a meta language intended to be embedded in C-Header files.
+Xoila is the name of a meta language intended to be embedded in C-header files.
-The xoila-section is enclosed by #ifdef \<tag\> ... #endif. \<tag\> is unknown by the c-compiler, so it skips over this section.
-Xoico detects this definition.
+The xoila-section is enclosed by #ifdef XOILA_SECTION ... #endif.

+The (pseudo-)macro XOILA_SECTION is to be unknown by the C-compiler, so it will not try to interpret xoila code.
+Xoico, on the other hand, uses this keyword to determine the xoila code block.

-Xoila is used in conjunction with the core library of [beth](https://github.com/johsteffens/beth).
+Xoila is used in conjunction with library bcore of [beth](https://github.com/johsteffens/beth).
 It provides a convenient programming layer unlocking core concepts of project beth.

 (*Xoila* was initially called *Beth-Plant*.)